Daybreak Star Cultural Center: Direct action

 The more militant faction, led by Bernie Whitebear, soon adopted the name "American Indian Fort Lawton Occupation Forces".
 The faction included Bob Satiacum, initially a rival to Whitebear for the top leadership role.
 A group vote settled on Whitebear as leader.
-Some of the Indians of All Tribes traveled to Seattle from Alcatraz for the action, including Richard Oaks, leader of that action; other activists came from Canada.
+Some of the Indians of All Tribes traveled to Seattle from Alcatraz for the action, including Richard Oakes, leader of that action; other activists came from Canada.
 Grace Thorpe, daughter of athlete Jim Thorpe, also arrived to give support.
+Local activists Ella Aquino and Ramona Bennett helped plan the occupation.
 The group planned to invade the base from two directions, with one group scaling the bluffs from Elliott Bay while another scaled the fence near the Lawton Wood community on the north side of the base.
 The group committed to nonviolence in this action.